pip-services/pip-services-docs/content/en/golang/commons/data/_index.md

 #### [TokenizedDataPage](tokenized_data_page)
-Data transfer object that is used to pass results of paginated queries.
+Data transfer object that is used to pass the results of paginated queries.
-It contains items of a retrieved page and total number of items (optional ).
+It contains items of a retrieved page and (optional) a total number of items .
-Most often this object type is used to send responses to paginated queries.
+Most often, this object type is used to send responses to paginated queries.

 #### [TokenizedPagingParams](tokenized_paging_params)
 Data transfer object to pass tokenized paging parameters for queries.